sigp/lighthouse/book/src/become-a-validator-docker.md

 > the genesis of the network is known (approx 2 days before the network
 > launches).

+> Note: Docker exposes ports TCP 9000 and UDP 9000 by default.
+Although not
+> strictly required, we recommend setting up port forwards to expose these
+> ports publicly.
+For more information see the FAQ or the [Advanced Networking](advanced_networking.html)
+> section

 To find an estimate for how long your beacon node will take to finish syncing, look for logs that look like this:

 ```bash